 You'll need to add your AirPlay 2-compatible Sonos speaker (see above) to the Apple Home app.
-To do this, open the Home app and tap + or Add Accessory > Choose Don't have a Code or Can't Scan > Tap the speaker you want to add > Pick the same room name you've used in the Sonos app.
+To do this, open the Home app and tap Add Accessory > Choose Don't have a Code or Can't Scan > Tap the speaker you want to add > Done.

 How to turn off the microphone on your Sonos-compatible speaker

-If you have a Sonos speaker with voice control, so either the Sonos One or Sonos Beam, you can turn the microphone on and off.
+If you have a Sonos speaker with voice control, so either the Sonos One, Sonos Beam or Sonos Move, you can turn the microphone on and off.
 If the light is on, the microphone is on and listening, allowing you to use voice control.
 If the light is off, the microphone is off and you won't be able to use Alexa or Google Assistant.

 To turn the microphone on or off, just tap it on the speaker.

 Sonos now allows you to set parental controls in order to restrict explicit content.
 It's currently only available for Amazon Music and Apple Music but no doubt this will expand to other services eventually.

 Tap the Settings tab in the bottom right of the Sonos app > System > Parental Controls > Explicit Content Filtering > Type in your Sonos Account password to turn on or off.

 My Sonos is great for those playlists you love listening to all the time.
 Adding your favourites to My Sonos makes them much more accessible, requiring just a quick tap in the bottom left of the app.
 Once added, there is no need to search for them or open your chosen music streaming service to find them.
 It works for playlists, songs, radio stations, bands and artists.